 The allowable development density of a parcel zoned RM is determined by a density analysis conducted pursuant to the applicable regulations.
-The resulting density that would be allowed pursuant to the proposed subdivision (a total of three new single-family residences) is consistent with the RM Zoning Regulations and was approved by the County on May 21, 2013 (DEN 2013-00001).
-The recordation of a conservation easement (which would allow agricultural uses), provides a density bonus per the RM zoning regulations and will be applied to existing single-family residences.
+The resulting density that would be allowed pursuant to the proposed subdivision (a total of three new single-family residences) is consistent with the RM Zoning Regulations and was approved by the County on May 21, 2013

+(DEN 2013-00001).
+The recordation of a conservation easement (which would allow agricultural uses consistent with the RM Zoning District and Development Criteria), provides a density bonus per the RM zoning regulations and will be applied to the existing single-family residence.
 The approved density for the subject parcel will allow for a total of four single-family residences.
 The project would result in the creation of three lots and a designated remainder parcel that could accommodate four single-family houses, three new houses and one existing house.